opendocsg/slw-judgments-backfill/2017_SGHC_82/report.md

 83     The first duty allegedly breached is that of the duty to “at all times act honestly and use reasonable diligence in the discharge of the duties of his office”, as contained in s 157(1) of the CA. [note: 75]

-84     In _Intraco Ltd v Multi-Pak Singapore Pte Ltd_ [1994] 3 SLR(R) 1064, the Court of Appeal (at [28]–[29]) enunciated an objective test for the purposes of s 157(1) of the CA. The question is whether an “honest and intelligent man in the position of the directors, taking an objective view, could reasonably have concluded that the transactions were in the interests of [the company].”
-In applying this test, where the transaction is “not objectively in the company’s interest”, the court may draw an inference that the directors were not acting honestly: _Ho Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd)_ [2014] 3 SLR 329 (“ _Ho Kang Peng_ ”) at [38].
-Further, the Court of Appeal in _Ho Kang Peng_ referred to the High Court decision of _Vita Health Laboratories Pte Ltd and others v Pang Seng Meng_ [2004] 4 SLR(R) 162 (at [17] and [19]) and remarked at [39] that “the requirement of _bona fide_ or honesty will not be satisfied if the director acted _dis_ honestly even if for the purported aim of maximising profits for the company” (emphasis in original).
+84     In _Intraco Ltd v Multi-Pak Singapore Pte Ltd_ <span class="citation">[1994] 3 SLR(R) 1064</span>, the Court of Appeal (at [28]–[29]) enunciated an objective test for the purposes of s 157(1) of the CA. The question is whether an “honest and intelligent man in the position of the directors, taking an objective view, could reasonably have concluded that the transactions were in the interests of [the company].”
+In applying this test, where the transaction is “not objectively in the company’s interest”, the court may draw an inference that the directors were not acting honestly: _Ho Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd)_ <span class="citation">[2014] 3 SLR 329</span> (“ _Ho Kang Peng_ ”) at [38].
+Further, the Court of Appeal in _Ho Kang Peng_ referred to the High Court decision of _Vita Health Laboratories Pte Ltd and others v Pang Seng Meng_ <span class="citation">[2004] 4 SLR(R) 162</span> (at [17] and [19]) and remarked at [39] that “the requirement of _bona fide_ or honesty will not be satisfied if the director acted _dis_ honestly even if for the purported aim of maximising profits for the company” (emphasis in original).
 It is thus no defence for a director to claim that his actions were, in his view, in the best interest of the company if he is

 found to have acted dishonestly.